obamasolutions/obama.solutions/README.md

 ### deployment

-All source code is stored in `src/`, you kinda just drop this folder in your `www/` folder on your webserver thing, and also make sure to copy `ast/` over inside `src/` when doing so or else you get no images and stuff.
+All source code is stored in `src/`, you kinda just drop this folder in your `www/` folder on your webserver thing.

 As for based-ssg stuff I honestly have no fucking idea that's dealt with by suborbital.